edithatogo/gemini-cli/docs/deployment.md

 ### 1. Standard installation (Recommended for typical users)

 This is the recommended way for end-users to install Gemini CLI.
-It involves downloading the Gemini CLI package from the NPM registry.
+It involves downloading the Gemini CLI package from the NPM registry or installing via Homebrew.

 - **Global install:**